obzehn/GROMACS_hands-on_intro/Malaria_targets/README.md

 ;---------------------------------------------
 integrator               = md
 dt                       = 0.002
-nsteps                   = 125000
+nsteps                   = 50000
 [...]
 ```
 Here you are asking GROMACS to use a [leapfrog integrator](https://en.wikipedia.org/wiki/Leapfrog_integration) by setting `integrator = md`.
 The integration is performed with a time step `dt` of 0.002 ps, that is, 2 fs, which is the standard for this type of simulations.
-Lastly, the integration is performed for 125000 steps, as set by `nsteps`, that is, `125000 x 0.002 ps = 250ps`.
+Lastly, the integration is performed for 50000 steps, as set by `nsteps`, that is, `50000 x 0.002 ps = 100ps`.
 You can see that the number of steps is relatively short with respect to the production run, as reported in the `prod.mdp` parameters file.

 The other most important section is the one where you set the thermostat and barostat settings.
-For the NVT runs, you have the thermostat that controls the temperature and the parameters look something like this
+For the NVT runs, you have the thermostat that controls the temperature and the parameters look something like this (for `nvt_6.mdp`)
 ```
 [...]
 ;----------------------------------------------